This country-specific Q&A provides an overview to Corporate Governance laws and regulations that may occur in Australia.

 Public companies must hold an AGM at least once each year, and within five months of the end of its financial year.
 The statutory annual financial report, auditor’s report and directors’ report must be presented to the AGM.
 The AGM must consider the advisory resolution on the remuneration report, and will commonly consider the re-election of directors.
 The company auditor must attend the AGM.
 Shareholders have a right to submit questions to the auditor in advance, and must be given an opportunity to ask questions of the auditor at the meeting.
 An opportunity must also be allowed for shareholders to ask questions about, or make comments on, the management of the company and the remuneration report.

-What consideration is given to environmental and social issues, including climate change, sustainability and product safety issues, and are there any legal disclosure obligations regarding the same?
+What consideration is given to ESG (environmental, social and governance) issues, including climate change, sustainability and product safety issues, and are there any legal disclosure obligations regarding the same?

-The ASX Governance Principles require listed entities to act ethically and responsibly.
-The ASX Governance Principles also require listed entities to recognize and manage risk, including economic, environmental and social sustainability risks (i.e. not just financial risk).
+The ASX Governance Principles require listed entities to instil a culture of acting lawfully, ethically and responsibly.
+The ASX Governance Principles also require listed entities to recognize and manage risk, including environmental and social risks (i.e. not just financial risk).
 Entities are required to disclose any material exposure to such risks.

 A September 2018 study by ASIC revealed: